HLozano12/holbertonschool-interview/README.md

 # 0x00 Lockboxes

+Foobar is a Python library for dealing with word pluralization.

+## School project

+>created By Carrie Ybay, Software Engineer at Holberton School

+## Language coded

+python

+## Project Description

-## Write a method that determines if all the boxes can be opened
+Write a method that determines if all the boxes can be opened

-### Project created By Carrie Ybay, Software Engineer at Holberton School

--Allowed editors: vi, vim, emacs

--All your files will be interpreted/compiled on Ubuntu 14.04 LTS using python3 (version 3.4.3)

--All your files should end with a new line

--The first line of all your files should be exactly #!/usr/bin/python3

--A README.md file, at the root of the folder of the project, is mandatory

--Your code should be documented

--Your code should use the PEP 8 style (version 1.7.x)

--All your files must be executable
+### Returns

+* True if all boxes can be opened

+* False if all else

+### Given Prototype

+def canUnlockAll(boxes)

+## Contributor

+### Hector Lozano